-Sometimes when installing a new LED bulb replacement you'll find that the bulb won't illuminate.
+Sometimes when installing a new LED bulb replacement, you'll find that the bulb won't illuminate.
 Not to worry!
-Simply take the bulb out, rotate it, and put it back in the opposite way.
+Take the bulb out, rotate it, and put it back in the opposite way.
 LED bulbs have two sides (polarity specific) and only illuminate when installed correctly.
 Here's why:

-LED's, which stands for Light Emitting Diodes, are very similar to standard Diodes.
-A Diode allows current to flow in only a single direction and is made from an anode and cathode.
+LEDs, which stand for Light Emitting Diodes, are very similar to standard Diodes.
+A Diode allows current flow in only a single direction and is made from an anode and cathode.
 The current will flow inside the Diode from the positive anode to the negative cathode.